kasidit/qemu-mplm/README.md

 vm$> tar xvf NPB3.3.1.tar
 vm$>
 </pre>
-Next, we will install the software....
+Next, we will install the NPB software....
 SOON
 <p>
 <i><a id="destVM"><h4>2.3 Run a destination VM to wait for VM state</h4></a></i>
 <p>